 Now, I'm sharing research that talks about how oatmeal can help people with type 2 diabetes—it may lower blood sugar levels and decrease hunger.

-diabetes control their blood sugar levels, important since potential complications of diabetes such as blindness and even limb amputation are less common and less severe in people who manage
+their blood sugar levels, important since potential complications of diabetes such as blindness and even limb amputation are less common and less severe in people who manage their blood sugar

-their blood sugar concentrations.
-The study found that oats significantly lowered the level of fasting insulin (the hormone that controls blood sugar) in volunteers with type 2
+concentrations.
+The study found that oats significantly lowered the level of fasting insulin (the hormone that controls blood sugar) in volunteers with type 2 diabetes—potentially because

 Of course, oatmeal is a nutritious choice for all of us: It’s a good source of satiating fiber, and eating whole grains such as oats has been connected with a lower risk of type 2 diabetes.